-The next conference will be held at the Adelaide Convention Centre from 30 March – 2 April 2016, providing a forum for the exchange of ideas, a chance to network with like-minded colleagues and friends as well as the opportunity to discuss the latest research findings and advances.
+The 2018 conference will be held at the Langham in Auckland, New Zealand from 21-24 March.
+This meeting will provide a forum for the exchange of ideas, a chance to network with like-minded colleagues and friends as well as the opportunity to discuss the latest research findings and advances.

 The Australian CP Register (ACPR) is a confidential research database of clinical information about people with cerebral palsy.
 The register collects data from each of the country’s state and territory cerebral palsy registers to enable researchers to understand causes, trends and interventions.

 The CRE-CP is a five year NHMRC funded project that aims to improve the health and well-being of all people affected by cerebral palsy, by performing high quality research, providing education, and ensuring evidence is adopted into routine practice.

 AusACPDM members are invited to participate in an online survey which will take approximately 10 minutes of your time.